hmaru/qiime2_HOMD_classifier/README.md

 ## Citation ✍️

-To ensure reproducibility, please download the classifier from the **[Releases Page](https://github.com/hmaru/qiime2_HOMD_classifier/releases)** and cite the specific version you used in your analysis.
+To ensure reproducibility, please download the classifier from the **[Releases Page](https://github.com/hmaru/qiime2_HOMD_classifier/releases)** and make a note of the specific version you used for your analysis.

+We kindly ask that you cite this repository in the methods section of your publication.

+**For example:**
+> "Taxonomic classification was performed using the QIIME 2 feature-classifier plugin with a pre-trained classifier (version `v2025.7-16.03`) from the qiime2_eHOMD_classifier repository (https://github.com/hmaru/qiime2_HOMD_classifier)."

-In addition to citing the specific release, we kindly ask you to also cite the original publications for eHOMD and QIIME 2.
+Please also include the original publications for eHOMD and QIIME 2 in your references:

-* **This Repository (Example for version v1.0.0)**:
-    `Maruyama H`.
-(2025). *qiime2_HOMD_classifier: QIIME 2 Classifiers for the eHOMD (Version v1.0.0)* [Computer software].
-GitHub. https://github.com/hmaru/qiime2_HOMD_classifier/releases/tag/v1.0.0

 * **eHOMD**: Fernández-Escapa I, Chen T, Huang Y, Gajare P, Dewhirst FE, Lemon KP.
 (2018).
 New insights into the human nostril microbiome from the expanded Human Oral Microbiome Database (eHOMD): a resource for species-level identification of microbiome data from the aerodigestive tract. mSystems 3:e00187-18. https://doi.org/10.1128/mSystems.00187-18.